Solo Travel Guide

 Be Open and Friendly

 Simply being approachable works wonders.
-Smile, say hello, ask where people are from or where they're heading next.
-Solo travelers are usually eager to connect.
+Solo travelers are usually eager to connect at the communal breakfast table.

-Real Talk: If you're worried about being lonely during solo travel Guatemala, don't be.
+Real Talk: If you're worried about being lonely, don't be.
 The backpacker community is incredibly welcoming, and you'll likely have more social opportunities than you expect.
 Many solo travelers report making lifelong friends in Guatemala.

 Essential Safety Tips for Solo Travel Guatemala